osmzoso/osm2sqlite/README.md

 [OSM XML](https://wiki.openstreetmap.org/wiki/OSM_XML) file **input.osm** and
 creates in the database **output.db** the [tables and indexes](doc/2_tables.md).

+The tables are described in the [documentation](doc/doc_osm2sqlite.md).

 OSM data can be obtained from a provider such as [Geofabrik](https://download.geofabrik.de).

-After reading in the data, additional data can be created with some [options](doc/3_options.md).
+After reading in the data, additional data can be created with some options.

 |[**Download the latest version**](https://github.com/osmzoso/osm2sqlite/releases/latest)|
 |----------------------------------------------------------------------------------------|